montao/DDC4CC/README.md

 A C compiler (TCC) is c ompromised to replace code of itself, when compiling itself, and similarly will replace code of a cryptocurrency application when compiling that, according to the trusting trust attack as originally described by Ken Thompson.

 ## How do I run it myself?
 Easiest way is using Docker.
 First start an Ubuntu container.
+It will only work with Linux (Ubuntu).

 ```
 $ docker run -it ubuntu bash
 ```
 Then, inside the container, install TCC from sources.
+It requires the 0.9.27 version of the TCC compiler.
+That TCC can be installed as follows.
 ```
 cd /tmp
 apt update -y; apt install -y make gcc git bzip2 wget libtool m4 automake